apache/incubator-taverna-site/content/download/system-requirements/index.md

    which is used for **generating workflow diagrams** in Taverna.
 Binaries are included in the *bin* folder for OS X, Linux x86/x64, and Windows.

-In most cases Taverna should be able to pick up the location of the Graphviz binary *dot* from the download after you have installed it.
+In most cases, Taverna should be able to pick up the location of the Graphviz binary *dot* from the download after you have installed it.
 If this is not the case, see
    [User guide: Workbench preferences](http://www.mygrid.org.uk/dev/wiki/display/taverna/Workbench+preferences)